carolinau/docs/docs/the-admin-toolbar.md

 	* Configure locations of menus, status messages, branding, footer menus, and copyright statements
 	* Blocks can also be used in Paragraphs
 * Comment types
-	* Not used on PIU websites
+	* Not used on CU websites
 * Contact forms
-	* Not used on PIU websites
+	* Not used on CU websites
 * Content types
 	* Create and manage fields and display settings for custom content types
 * Display Suite